D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 - `n_markers`, `reservoir_size`, and seed;
 - saved scalar center-cell sink-rate density and summed particle rate divided by the cell volume;
-- fixed fixture and coordinate-convention metadata.
+- fixed test setup and coordinate-convention metadata.

 This preserves the production sink format while making every Monte Carlo file self-contained for the future Python plotting and comparison workflow.